UedaTakeyuki/EncycloList-doc/docs/notationrules/README.md

 ```

-### no blank line
+### No blank line
-In case there are **no blank lines**, the Encyclolist application recognizes that the first line is the **title** and this ecnlst has **blank ItemList** which has no item.
+In case there are **no blank lines**, the expected Encyclolist application behaviour is **undefined**.

+The application strives to guess if the first line is the title line or the first line of Item list.
+It's reasonable to hope that future versions of the application will be smart enough.
+But the earlier version of the application might recognize that the first line is the **title** and this ecnlst has **blank ItemList** which has no item.
 This is probably not the result you wanted, you simply forgot to start with a blank line to omit the title.

-### several blank lines
+### Several blank lines
 In case there are **several blank lines**, The Encyclolist application recognizes as **title** of the first line and as **ItemList** as remaining.
 Also, the Encyclolist application simply discards lines that cannot be recognized as item.
 As result, these multi-blank line enclst is recognized as the same as normal single blank line enclst

 ```